Student ownership of the path to learning

 A good education instills life-long curiosity and delight in new knowledge and ideas.

-We honor the worth of other people and the things they value, and our own worth as individuals.
+We honor the worth of other people, the things they value, and our own worth as individuals.

 We enjoy friends unlike ourselves.
 We encourage uniqueness.
 Diversity gives strength.